Linguistic areas of the Americas: Mamoré–Guaporé

 Muysken et al. (2014) also performed a detailed statistical analysis of the Mamoré–Guaporé linguistic area.

 Chaco

+According to Campbell (2024), the Gran Chaco linguistic area includes Charrúan, Enlhet-Enenlhet (Mascoyan), Guaicurúan, Guachí, Lule-Vilelan, Matacoan, Payaguá, Zamucoan, and some Tupí-Guaranían languages.

 Campbell and Grondona (2012) consider the Mataco–Guaicuru, Mascoyan, Lule-Vilelan, Zamucoan, and some southern Tupi-Guarani languages to be part of a Chaco linguistic area.
-Common Chaco areal features include SVO word order and active-stative verb alignment.
-Features include:
+Common Chaco areal features include SVO word order and active-stative alignment.
+Other shared traits, some of which are also found outside the Gran Chaco area, include: